openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 `registration` parameters MUST NOT include `redirect_uris` to prevent attackers from inserting malicious Redirection URI.
 If `registration` parameter includes `redirect_uris`, Self-Issued OP MUST ignore it and only use `redirect_uri` directly supplied in the Self-Issued OP request.

-Note that in Self-Issued OP flow, no registration response is returned.
+Note that in Self-Issued OP protocol flow, no registration response is returned.
 A successful authentication response implicitly indicates that the registration parameters were accepted.

 ### Relying Party Registration Parameter {#rp-registration-parameter}